Healing Crisis - How should we navigate illness?

 From the perspective of soul evolution, the ‘healing crisis’ is an auspicious event, and while we may be deeply challenged, afraid and disturbed, in evolutionary terms, things are getting very interesting, because we are entering a threshold of change.

 It's hard, given our cultural fixation with the material world, to see disease as anything other than a physical problem.
-It doesn’t matter what illness we have, the predominant mainstream view is that the body is somehow failing to function properly, and physical interventions whether surgical or chemical, are seen as the only way to manipulate the body-machine towards better functionality.
+It doesn’t matter what illness we have, the predominant mainstream view is that the body is somehow failing to function properly, and physical interventions whether surgical or chemical, are seen as the only way to manipulate the body-vehicle towards better functionality.
 Even mental health is seen this way; a malfunctioning brain must be put right with chemical inputs, often indefinitely, unless an individual chooses to opt out.

 The notion of ‘healing crisis’ is rooted in a very different approach.
 There is no incentive for the body to be reduced to a mere machine.
 Instead, an illness is seen as an opportunity, through an openness that doesn’t seek specific outcomes, even if a part of us wants one; we are not fixed on a cure as such, just a willingness to open our senses to what is really happening on all levels of our being.

 Disease is commonplace in spite of recent technological advances, and when one stops to think about it, this means that many souls are experiencing serious life threatening health issues all the time, many of whom will die, either of the disease itself or of treatment.
 In fact a recent John’s Hopkins study suggests that conventional surgical or drug treatment is the third leading cause of death in the USA, and the stats are similar for European countries as well.
 Clearly conventional treatment is a hit and miss affair, and a much higher risk than we are lead to believe.
-It seems probable than many people today pursue conventional medical treatments because they have a limited view of their options, and don't feel confident enough to direct their own healing processes.
+It seems probable that many people today pursue conventional medical treatments because they have a limited view of their options, and don't feel confident enough to direct their own healing processes.

 How we approach illness is profoundly significant, and in this ‘thought-food’ offering I am going to explore what it really means to follow a truly holistic healing path.